MarcL/marclittlemore.com/src/posts/2021/07-july/2021-07-24-getting-started-with-javascript-testing.md

 ## How many tests to write

 Don't get hung up on your code's test coverage.
-This is a metric to determine what percentage of your code is covered by tests.
-The goal is to write tests that are easy to understand and maintain not to test everything.
+This is a metric to determine what percentage of your code modules, functions, and logic branches are covered by tests.
+The goal is to write tests that are easy to understand and maintain, not to test everything.
 If you're not sure how many tests you need to write, start small and add more as you go.

 Start by testing the primary flows of your code and then add more as you continue to add new features.
 It's more import to get started with small test cases than to have an exhaustive test suite.

-Decide on which parts of the flows could fail and how important that would be to the team's applications.
+Decide on which parts of the flows could fail and how important that would be to the team or your users.
 If it's important part of your code, then you should write tests for that.
-For example, if you're developing an e-commerce application, consider testing your code to add and delete items from the shopping cart and ensure that your payment flows work.
+For example, if you're developing an e-commerce application, consider testing the code to add and delete items from the shopping cart and ensure that your payment flows work.
 These would be the key business areas that should rarely fail as you'd lose money if they did.

 ## Conclusion